Loading cart contents...

 José Santiago Pérez

-José Santiago Pérez (b.
-Los Angeles) is an artist and educator based in Chicago.
+José Santiago Pérez is an artist and educator based in Chicago.
+He is currently a Visiting Lecturer in Sculpture and Visual Thinking at the University of Pittsburgh, and has held teaching appointments in the Art Department at Colorado College and in the Fiber and Material Studies Department at the School of the Art Institute of Chicago.
 Recent residencies and awards include Regional Artist Residency at Contemporary Craft (2025), Surf Point Foundation Artist Residency (2025), Fiber Fellowship at Colorado College (2024), Illinois Arts Council Agency Artist Fellowship Finalist in Craft (2024), Lunder Institute for American Art Residential Residency (2022), and HATCH Residency at Chicago Artists Coalition (2019-2020).
 Their work has been supported by an Illinois Arts Council Agency grant, an Individual Artist Program grant from the City of Chicago, and a Chicago Artists Coalition SPARK grant.
-José has presented solo and group exhibitions across the country.
-Features and reviews have appeared in Artforum, Basketry+ Magazine, Sixty Inches from Center, Newcity Art, and the Archives + Futures Podcast.
-He received an MFA from the School of the Art Institute of Chicago and is currently a Visiting Lecturer in Sculpture and Visual Thinking at the University of Pittsburgh.
-José has held teaching appointments in the Art Department at Colorado College and in the Fiber and Material Studies Department at the School of the Art Institute of Chicago.
+Santiago Pérez’s work has been presented in solo and group exhibitions across the country, and features and reviews of work have appeared in Artforum, Basketry+ Magazine, Sixty Inches from Center, Newcity Art, and the Archives + Futures Podcast.
+He received an MFA from the School of the Art Institute of Chicago.

 josesantiagoperez.com

-Fiber art is thriving in Minnesota, and the field’s growth as an artistic discipline now includes the McKnight Artist Fellowships Program, which provides two $25,000 fellowships to be awarded each year to individual midcareer fiber artists living and working in Minnesota.
+Fiber art is thriving in Minnesota, and the field’s growth as an artistic discipline now includes the McKnight Artist Fellowships Program, which provides two $25,000 fellowships, awarded each year to individual midcareer fiber artists living and working in Minnesota.

 In addition to the $25,000 unrestricted award and public recognition in support of their studio work and practice, McKnight Fiber Artist Fellows receive:

-• Critiques/studio visits with curators and critics from the field.
+• Critiques/studio visits with curators, mentors, and critics from the field.

 • Exhibition at the end of the fellowship period in the galleries at Textile Center.